JetBrains/intellij-sdk-docs/appendix/resources/marketing.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

+> **TIP** Please make sure to follow these [Quality Guidelines](https://plugins.jetbrains.com/docs/marketplace/quality-guidelines.html) for the general presentation of your plugin on JetBrains Marketplace.

 ## Embeddable Widgets

 The Marketplace provides embeddable widgets that you can place on your website with a simple code snippet: